Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

-To learn the inertial parameter $\phi$, we developed a data-driven estimator by training a time-series data-driven regression model (e.g., LSTM) using 4000 samples of the training set in dataset $\mathcal{D}_S$ (500 for validation set and 500 for test set).
+To learn the inertial parameter $\br{\phi}$, we trained a time-series data-driven regression model (e.g., 1D-CNN) using 4000 samples of the training set in dataset $\mathcal{D}_S$ (500 for validation set and 500 for test set).
 Dynamic consistency is implicitly taken into account by applying the regularization term in the loss function to estimate more physically reliable parameters.
 The total loss function considering dynamic consistency is defined as

-where the total loss $\mathcal{L_{NN}}$ combines mean square error, triangular inequality loss $\mathcal{L_{\text{tri}}}(I_{xx}, I_{yy}, I_{zz})$, and negative output penalization loss $\mathcal{L_{\text{pos}}}\hat{y}$.
-The term $w_1, w_2$, and $w_3$ are the weight of each term and are decided by manual tuning ($w_1=0.5, w_2=0.3, w_3=0.2$) considering the importance of each parameter.
-We trained and tested a LSTM for 2,000 epochs, using a batch size of 512 and a learning rate of 1e-3, with a weight decay of 1e-5.
-The hidden size of LSTM is 1024 and four layers are utilized.
+where the total loss $\mathcal{L_{NN}}$ combines mean square error, triangular inequality loss $\mathcal{L_{\text{tri}}}(I^{(\cdot)})$, and negative output penalization loss $\mathcal{L_{\text{pos}}}\br{\hat{y}_S}$.
+The term $w_1, w_2$, and $w_3$ are the weight of each term and are decided by manual tuning considering the importance of each parameter.
+We have empirically observed that neural network is capable of learning inertial parameters without accounting for the varying scales of these parameters.
+Our 1D CNN architecture processes sequential data with four 64-filter convolutional layers (kernel size 3, stride 1, padding 1), ReLU activations, and a MaxPooling layer (kernel size 2).
+It concludes with a dense network transitioning from 512 to 128 neurons, leading to the specified output size.